rehartley/SilentDuck/README.md

 The recovered digits begin with the "00000" check group again and decode back to "HELLO, ~ПРИВЕТ.~".
 Mathematically the error is not wrong, but procedurally it can lead to confusion if the receiver does not realise how easy it is to recover.

 Message formats
 ---------------

-Messages are usually composed of fields as follows:
+As shared on some number station web sites, messages may be composed of fields that will vary depending on the sender, with examples such as:
-1 - one digit message type code (0=Null (Nothing to send), 1=normal, 2=retransmission, 3=test, 4=key generation, 5=key compromise, 6=special announcement, 7=relay, 8=bulk data, 9=super-encrypted message)
+ 1) one digit message type code (0=Null (Nothing to send), 1=normal, 2=retransmission, 3=test, 4=key generation, 5=key compromise, 6=special announcement, 7=relay, 8=bulk data, 9=super-encrypted message)
-2 - one digit region code (0=Any, 1=EU, 2=ME, 3=AF, 4=SEA, 5=NA, 6=SA, 7=AU/NZ, 8=RU, 9=CN)
+ 2) one digit region code (0=Any, 1=EU, 2=ME, 3=AF, 4=SEA, 5=NA, 6=SA, 7=AU/NZ, 8=RU, 9=CN)
-3 - the recipient's three digit station code
+ 3) the recipient's three digit station code
-4 - three digit code count
+ 4) three digit code count
-5 - five digit key identifier
+ 5) five digit key identifier
-6 - five digit code groups
+ 6) five digit code groups
-7 - 00000 sent three times to end transmission
+ 7) 00000 sent three times to end transmission

 The message type codes are used as follows:
 0) The one way broadcast has no message for this transmission